peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Multiply(
         PeterO.Numbers.EFloat otherValue);

 Multiplies this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
+The exponent for the result is this arbitrary-precision binary floating-point number's exponent plus the other arbitrary-precision binary floating-point number's exponent.

 <b>Parameters:</b>